jambent/gdpr_obfuscator/README.md

 # obfsc8
-The **obfsc8** package provides a simple way to obfuscate Personally Identifiable Information (PII) found within CSV,  Parquet and JSON files that are stored in the Amazon S3 service.
+The **obfsc8** package provides a simple way to obfuscate Personally Identifiable Information (PII) found within CSV,  Parquet and record-oriented JSON files that are stored in the Amazon S3 service.
 Designed to be used within Amazon Lambda, EC2 and ECS services, **obfsc8** returns a bytes object of the obfuscated file data that can be easily processed, for example by the boto3 S3.Client.put_object function.